 It said forensic officers were now examining "a significant amount of material" following searches at the home where the arrest took place.

 The teenager was being held at a central London police station.

-Hackers have carried out a series of attacks on international firms and organisations in recent weeks, including the International Monetary Fund, Lockheed Martin Corp, Citigroup Inc, Google and Michaels Stores.
+Hackers have carried out a series of attacks on international firms and organizations in recent weeks, including the International Monetary Fund, Lockheed Martin Corp, Citigroup Inc, Google and Michaels Stores.

-The loosely organised hacker group Lulz Security has claimed hacks into websites owned by Sony Corp as well as the U.S. Public Broadcasting Service and Fox.com.
+The loosely Organized hacker group Lulz Security has claimed hacks into websites owned by Sony as well as the U.S. Public Broadcasting Service and Fox.com.
 Fox is a unit of News Corp.

-(Reporting by Tim Castle; Editing by Janet Lawrence)
+(Reporting by Tim Castle and Avril Ormsby; Editing by Janet Lawrence)